ipfs/ipfs-docs/docs/how-to/nat-configuration.md

 The appropriate configuration option for your router depends on your specific setup:

 - If your router supports them, [enable IPv6](#enable-ipv6) or [enable UPnP](#enable-upnp) to solve most connection issues
-- [Use DCUtR holepunching](#use-dcutr-holepunching), which is enabled by default as of Kubo v0.13
+- [Use DCUtR hole punching](#use-dcutr-holepunching), which is enabled by default as of Kubo v0.13
 - If IPv6 or UPnP are not available, or DCUtR holepunching doesn't meet your performance and reliability requirements, [enable manual port forwarding](#enable-manual-port-forwarding)

 ### Enable IPv6